Cloudxtreme/DDPS-demo/README.md

     │       └── install.sh
     └── provision-vm.sh

-The files/ folder contains all the scripts and files for installing, and configuring all the applications running inside the VM.
+The files/ folder contains all the scripts and files for installing and configuring all the applications running inside the VM.
 Each application have their own catalog.

 The provision-vm.sh is called from the Vagrantfile, and configures all the applications in a specific order.